Anti- Slavery and Human Trafficking Statement for FY2025

 Effectiveness of Actions

-As noted above, the Group conducts risk assessments, raises awareness of policies among its business partners and carries out quality audits of contract manufacturers annually.
-By monitoring the number and results of audits, the Company verifies the effectiveness of measures to prevent human rights violations.
-The Group’s efforts to address sustainability issues, including human rights issues such as slavery and human trafficking, are reported annually to the Sustainability Promotion Committee and the Board of Directors.
+As noted above, the Group conducts risk assessments, raises awareness of policies and the guidelines among its business partners and carries out quality audits of contract manufacturers annually.
+By monitoring the number and results of audits, we verify the effectiveness of measures to prevent human rights violations.
+Our efforts to address sustainability issues, including human rights issues such as slavery and human trafficking, are reported annually to the Sustainability Promotion Committee and the Board of Directors.

 Education and Training

-In 2022, the Group formulated and published the Noritsu Koki Group Human Rights Policy (revised in Nov 2023) and conducted human rights training for all the Group’s executives and employees to raise awareness of the policy and embed it across the organization.
-In 2024, the Group carried out human rights training for all corporate executives and employees to raise their awareness of the new policy.
+In 2022, we formulated and published the Noritsu Koki Group Human Rights Policy (revised in Nov 2023) and conducted human rights training for all the Group’s executives and employees to raise awareness of the policy and embed it across the organization.
+In 2025, we carried out human rights training for all corporate executives and employees to raise their awareness of the policy.
+Additionally, we invited human rights specialist and held a seminar on “Business and Human Rights.”
+It was held in a hybrid style combining in-person and online participation, and it helped deepening the understanding of human rights among our executives and employees.
 Human rights training will be conducted annually for all corporate executives and employees.
-AlphaTheta EMEA Limited has also invested in educating staff to recognize the risks of modern slavery and human trafficking through mandatory training and staff are encouraged to identify and report any potential breaches of the AlphaTheta EMEA Limited Anti-Slavery Policy.
+AlphaTheta EMEA Limited has also invested in educating staff to recognize the risks of modern slavery and human trafficking through mandatory training and staff are encouraged to identify and report any potential breaches of the AlphaTheta EMEA Limited Anti-Slavery and Human Trafficking Policy.

 Remediation